Key take-aways form this article:

 Monitor Goal Progress

 Another measure of employee engagement can be how people are progressing towards their goals.
-Consistent stagnation or lack of progress could signal disengagement while a cohort that’s hitting their goals again and again is a good sign of an engaged and motivated workforce.
+Consistent stagnation or lack of progress could signal disengagement or frustrating roadblocks, while a cohort that’s hitting their goals again and again is a good sign of an engaged and motivated workforce.
 After all, engaged employees are 31% more productive, according to the University of California.

 When tracking goals in intelliHR, you’ll have automatic access to analytics dashboards breaking down goal performance across teams, supervisors, location and more.
 In this example, we can see that goal progress is lagging behind, and this could be a sign of suffering engagement rates, which can be investigated by looking into continuous feedback responses to determine reasons behind this.
 Another area where these reasons can be identified in intelliHR is in the goal comments section.
 Every goal set in this system has a comment thread section where managers and their direct reports can liaise on how goals are going and uncover any roadblocks that could be affecting this.